softwaresaved/distance-consultancy/developer/BuildDocumentsImages.md

   - Browse to %BASE%Extras\External Documentation\Documents\Manual\
   - Double-click document-master.pdf
   - If the images do not look OK then try again with a higher-quality conversion setting
+* Check user guide PDF:
+  - Browse to %BASE%Extras\External Documentation\Documents\Manual\
+  - Double-click distance-master.pdf

 Build user guide PDF from command prompt
 ----------------------------------------

+**Note that using this approach results in non-hyperlinked cross-references.**

 This assumes that: